WGLab/PennCNV/docs/user-guide/affy.md

 * AxiomGT1.report.txt (contains various summaries for the samples analyzed, including the computed gender, call rate and heterozygosity).
 * AxiomGT1.summary.txt

+The manuscript reporting the above procedure has been published [here](http://www.sciencedirect.com/science/article/pii/S0006322316327111).
+Detailed procedure for CNV calling on the Axiom array can be found in the supplementary materials in the published manuscript.

 ### - Subsetp 1.2 Allele-specific signal extraction from CEL files

 This step uses the Affymetrix Power Tools software to extract allele-specific signal values from the raw CEL files.
 Here `allele-specific` refers to the fact that for each SNP, we have a signal measure for the A allele and a separate signal measure for the B allele.